Up to 60% cheaper than the highstreet

 Vinyl tile flooring is ideal for nearly every room in your home.
 The most popular rooms are bathrooms and kitchens, where waterproof floors are required.
 But cushion lino flooring is also great for other spaces too.
 As these floors are finished to look like more expensive styles, they can be ideal for living rooms, bedrooms and hallways – especially if you don’t have the budget for real wood or laminate.

 If you’re a business owner, it’s also worth considering this type of floor for commercial use.
 With easy installation and upkeep, it’s often the best choice for ensuring a quality finish at the cheapest cost.
-Brands like Polyflor, Safety Flooring and Tarkett are well known for their use in commercial spaces from salons to hospitals and shops to gyms.
+Brands like Polyflor, Safety Flooring and our own brand Aqua Plank (LVT) are well known for their use in commercial spaces from salons to hospitals and shops to gyms.

 How to Install Vinyl Floors